SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

 type or processing.
 Again, the  `#@description` line is optional, but recommended.
 Example:
 ~~~~~~
-#@description The number of events to be generated
+#@description The number of events to be processed
 numberOfEvents : integer = 10000
 ~~~~~~